GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

   header, not in the generic GPIO data-types header.
 - EXTI LL owns named full-register EXTI/AFIO accessors and AFIO clock forwarding only.
-- EXTI codec owns AFIO EXTICR field placement and trigger-image staging.
+- The current EXTI helper layer owns AFIO EXTICR field placement and trigger-image staging.
+If EXTI is normalized later, this should become an EXTI codec layer with `Codec_GPIO_EXTI_*` style APIs.
 - EXTI driver owns GPIO input compatibility checks, AFIO clock sequencing, EXTI register batching, NVIC enable/disable policy, and pending-bit ordering.

-The EXTI codec should not include the public EXTI driver header.
+When EXTI is normalized into a true codec layer, that codec should not include the public EXTI driver header.
 Future `gpio_exti_data_types.h` and `gpio_exti_defines.h` headers should split aliases from trigger and port-source selector macros.

 ## Alignment Plan